A Digital Nomad Guide to Perth, Australia

 I really enjoyed the climate in Perth and how the seasons felt comfortable and not too hot or cold.
 In the Australian summer, I spent most of my time working outside on a shaded patio or local bars and coffee shops.
 Having the beach so close by was one of the best parts of living in Perth for me since it meant I could go swimming or surfing every day.
 While I’ve lived next to some world-class beaches before I was genuinely impressed by how nice the water was in Perth.
 It looks more like the Maldives and was always crystal clear with beautiful snorkelling spots nearby.
 The beaches in Perth were also not nearly as crowded as many other city beaches I’ve experienced.
 There are so many of them that you’ll always find a quiet spot.
 If you enjoy life on the water then Perth will definitely be a great choice for you.

-Places to Work in Perth
+Work in Perth

 Perth has a great selection of coffee shops and quiet restaurants.
 The best ones by far are located in Fremantle as well as Northbridge (during the day).
 If you prefer to work from a public place you can find some nice little cafes here where you can work in peace.
 There is some public wifi available but in most cases, the connection is quite slow.
 If your work is reliant on fast internet speeds you should consider working from a co-working space instead.